Septic tanks and treatment systems

 When choosing a septic system the most important thing to consider is how it will be used and who will use it.
 Each user and site may have different factors which will determine the type of system most suitable.

 Under the provisions of Clauses 40 and 41, Local Government (General) Regulation 2005, a local council must not approve the installation of a sewage management facility unless it has been accredited by NSW Health.
-For further information on accredited systems, visit NSW Health or contact Council.
+For further information on accredited systems and a full list of those available, visit NSW Health or contact Council.

 Forms and fact sheets